Tender chicken breast cutlets, quickly cooked in a deliciously seasoned sauce make this Creamy Tomato Chicken a family favorite.

 Add this easy creamy tomato chicken recipe to your dinner rotation!
 You’ll want to Pin it so that you can make it again and again – I know that your family will be asking you to make it more than once.

-- 3 large (1 ½ pounds/650g) boneless, skinless chicken breasts sliced into 6 cutlets and pounded to an even thickness
+- 3 large (1 ½ pounds/650g) chicken breasts boneless and skinless, sliced into 6 cutlets and pounded to an even thickness

 - ½ teaspoon Italian seasoning